Concepts and terminology - Amazon GuardDuty

 In multiple-account environments, all findings for member accounts roll up to the administrator account's detector.

-Some GuardDuty functionality is configured through the detector, such as configuring CloudWatch Events notification frequency and the enabling or disabling of optional data sources for GuardDuty to process.
+Some GuardDuty functionality is configured through the detector, such as configuring CloudWatch Events notification frequency, and the enabling or disabling of optional protection plans for GuardDuty to process.

 The origin or location of a set of data.
 To detect an unauthorized or unexpected activity in your AWS environment.
-GuardDuty analyzes and processes data from AWS CloudTrail event logs, AWS CloudTrail management events, AWS CloudTrail data events for S3, VPC flow logs, DNS logs, EKS audit logs, RDS login activity monitoring, and EBS volumes.
-For more information, see Foundational data sources.
+GuardDuty analyzes and processes data from AWS CloudTrail event logs, AWS CloudTrail management events, AWS CloudTrail data events for S3, VPC flow logs, DNS logs, see Foundational data sources.

 Feature

 A feature object configured for your GuardDuty protection plan helps to detect an unauthorized or unexpected activity in your AWS environment.
-Each GuardDuty protection plan configures the corresponding feature object to analyze and processe data.
-Some of the feature objects include EKS audit logs, RDS login activity monitoring, and EBS volumes.
+Each GuardDuty protection plan configures the corresponding feature object to analyze and process data.
+Some of the feature objects include EKS audit logs, RDS login activity monitoring, Lambda network activity logs, and EBS volumes.
 For more information, see Features activation in GuardDuty.

 Finding